Lightstreamer/Lightstreamer-example-StockList-client-winrt/README.md

 Otherwise, to directly import the project as is you can use Visual Studio Express for Windows 8.
 You can download it from the [Microsoft website](http://www.microsoft.com/visualstudio/eng/downloads#d-express-windows-8) (requires Windows 8).<br>
 You may run the demo against your local server or using our online server at http://push.lightstreamer.com:80.
 The server to which the demo will connect to is configured in the App.xaml.cs file.<br>

-You should complete this project with the Lightstreamer Silverlight Client library, to be used for the build process.<br>
+You should complete this project with the Lightstreamer WinRT Client library, to be used for the build process.<br>
-Please, download the latest Lightstreamer distribution and copy the DotNetClient_WinRT.dll and DotNetClient_WinRT.pdb files from the Lightstreamer Silverlight Client SDK (that is located under the /DOCS-SDKs/sdk_client_winrt/lib folder) into the "lib" folder of this project.
+Please, download the latest Lightstreamer distribution and copy the DotNetClient_WinRT.dll and DotNetClient_WinRT.pdb files from the Lightstreamer WinRT Client SDK (that is located under the /DOCS-SDKs/sdk_client_winrt/lib folder) into the "lib" folder of this project.

 You're now ready to import the project into Visual Studio, click on File->New Project->Blank App and import all the files located in the demo folder.<br>
 From Visual Studio, right-click on the WinRTStockListDemo project in the Solution Explorer menu and select Debug->Start New Instance.
 The WinRT app will be installed and launched.